 Subject-matter experts are essential to the test development process and are the key to the development of quality tests and student success.
 When you attend an item-writing workshop, you are also provided an opportunity to network with other teachers, earn professional development certificates, and learn quality item-writing skills.
 Subject-matter experts who attend are also reimbursed (either personally or your school) for hotel and dinner the night(s) before the workshops (applicable if you’re outside a 60-mile radius), and your school is also reimbursed for the cost of your substitute.
 Lunch will be provided during the item-writing workshop.

-To offer subject-matter experts valid and verified evidence that participation in this process is an element of their professional development, the test-item development process the Assessment Team conducts is established by the occupational knowledge-skill assessment sector and statewide Career-Technical Education programs, backed by data and well researched.
+The Assessment team conducts a well-researched test-item development process established by the occupational knowledge-skill assessment sector and statewide Career-Technical Education programs.
 Many team members are also active members of either the Association of Test Publishers or the Institute for Credentialing Excellence, to lend credence to the delivery of professional development certification or credentials.
-Much like continuing education is important to teachers, the CETE Assessment program continuously apply and hone its knowledge and skills in the occupational and educational test-development arena.
+Much like continuing education is important to teachers, the CETE Assessment program continuously applies and hones its knowledge and skills in the occupational and educational test-development arena.

 Contributors: Angie Stansell & Ana-Paula Correia